Chaitali-24csu246/Fakenews-checking/README.md

 # Hybrid Fake News Detector
+# PREFERABLY RUN FAKENEWS.PY VIA GITHUB AS STREAMLIT HOSTED IS GIVING ERRORS
+# FAKENEWSDEPLOY IS NOT FOR GITHUB RUNNING
 This project is a **hybrid Fake News Detector** built with **Streamlit**, combining:

 1. **Naive Bayes (NB) model** trained locally on kaggle dataset(https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset)